 5) Surprise package

-Hummels was a surprise regular in Germany head coach Joachim Löw's line-up for EURO 2012 and built a solid defensive partnership with Bayern's Holger Badstuber who, interestingly enough, Hummels had played alongside in defensive midfield at youth level when his father was still in charge at Bayern.
+Hummels was a surprise regular in Germany head coach Joachim Löw's line-up for UEFA EURO 2012 and built a solid defensive partnership with Bayern's Holger Badstuber who, interestingly enough, Hummels had played alongside in defensive midfield at youth level when his father was still in charge at Bayern.

 6) Praise from Zizou